DarioQuintanilla2109/content/src/content/lesson/asynchronous-algorithms-async-await.md

 ```
 ***

-+ ***then***: this method return a promise and it can take up to 2 arguments.
++ ***then***: this method returns a promise and it can take up to 2 arguments.
 One for the resolved promise and one for the rejected promise.
 Above there is an example that uses ***then*** method and takes one argument.
 ```javascript
 	var promise =  new  Promise(function(resolve,reject){
 		resolve("I was resolved and you can see me when you use then method");